NBA fines Knicks $50,000 over feud with New York Daily News

 The Professional Basketball Writers Association and the Associated Press Sports Editors both issued statements after Friday’s news conference condemning the team.

-The NBA said Monday that the Knicks have agreed to comply with league rules regarding equal access for the media in the future.
+The NBA added that the Knicks have agreed to comply with league rules regarding equal access for the media in the future.

+“The Knicks acknowledge that we did not comply with the NBA’s media policy, and made an error in interpreting Friday’s announcement as an invite-only event,” the team said in a statement.
+“As we do throughout the year, we have and will continue to provide access to credentialed media as per the league’s policy.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports